nathanreyes/v-calendar/docs/docs/datepicker/basics.md

 # Basics

-`DatePicker` is a feature-rich date picker component implemented as a wrapper for `Calendar`.
+`VDatePicker` is a feature-rich date picker component implemented as a wrapper for `VCalendar`.
 Thus, it accepts all same props and emits all of the same events.

 It supports binding to both single dates and dates ranges.
 It can be configured for date and time selection modes, and can bind to various date types including dates, strings, numbers and even object date configurations.